 In my example, I have only developed one Action Step and Early Warning, but as you can see, there is room for up to three for each if you want to be really committed to finding healthy tension this year.

 Knowing you will never solve the problem of Work vs. Home because things are constantly changing on both sides, it’s important to treat the exercise you just completed as an ongoing work-in-progress.
 This means you need to revisit the document regularly.
 Hold yourself accountable to making sure that you are following through with your Action Steps.
 If you find that you are starting to experience an Early Warning, find a way to self-correct right away, before things start to spiral out of control.
 As the year progresses, keep editing and evolving your work.
 Be open to the results you wrote above and

 below WORK and HOME changing over time.
 Expect that the Action Steps and Early Warnings you just developed may only work for a while, and you’ll need to replace them with new ones as the year progresses.

 When you settle for unhealthy tension between Work and Life you lose on both fronts.
 Your family, friendships and personal health suffer, while the passion you once had for your work starts to turn into resentment.
-However, now that you have a great plan to achieve healthy tension between Work and Home in 2018, you can expect to thrive at home with your family, friends, and personal health, while at the same time, tap into a new level of effectiveness and enjoyment in the workplace.
+However, now that you have a great plan to achieve healthy tension between Work and Home, you can expect to thrive at home with your family, friends, and personal health, while at the same time, tap into a new level of effectiveness and enjoyment in the workplace.
 It’s going to be a fantastic year!

 DOWNLOAD THE WORKSHEET